 - Stop creaking floorboards.
 Just drizzle a small amount in the cracks.
 Be careful not to get any excess on the floor or it will be slippery.
 Be sure and clean up if you have excess.

-- Remove bandages and put some onto the bandage, and let is set for about 30 seconds.
+- Remove the bandages and put some onto the bandage, and let it sit for about 30 seconds.
 The bandage will come off easier.

 - Remove “tar” (crude oil) from your feet after a trip to the beach